Iftakharpy/kortepohjan-school/content/audio-mixers/SQ-6.md

 ## Video materials

+If you have already watched the first playlist from [Qu-16 section](Qu-16.md) then learning SQ-6 should be quite easy.

 - This playlist from [Audio Logic Systems](https://www.youtube.com/@audiologicsystems6132) covers the functionality of SQ-6.
 After watching this you should feel right at home with SQ-6.
 Duration is `2 hours 31 minutes`.
 {{< yt playlist="PLA8sdDsEjmp2fZ3e7OjUDGqztpsV0UWAy" >}}
 - This playlist from [AllenandHeathUK](https://www.youtube.com/@AllenandHeathUK) teaches all about SQ and its features and capabilities.
 Duration is about `47 minutes`.